GEN-MKT-18-7897-A

 SCIEX: Enabling accurate, defensible TFA testing in food

-It is becoming increasingly important for labs to detect even the most elusive contaminants, including ultrashort-chain PFAS such as TFA.
+It has become increasingly important for labs to detect even the most elusive contaminants, including ultrashort-chain PFAS such as TFA.

 Here’s how SCIEX and Phenomenex technology addresses the analytical challenges: